Anushkavashishtha/fire-detection/README.md

 This is a Streamlit-powered web application that detects fire in images or webcam streams using a custom-trained Convolutional Neural Network (CNN) model built with PyTorch.
 The app helps in identifying fire hazards from visual input with high accuracy and real-time feedback.

 ## Features

--Predict fire vs. normal scenes from:
+Predict fire vs. normal scenes from:
--Uploaded images
+- Uploaded images
--Real-time webcam feed
+- Real-time webcam feed
--CNN-based image classification using PyTorch -Intuitive Streamlit UI
+- CNN-based image classification using PyTorch
+- Intuitive Streamlit UI
--OpenCV integration for frame capture and display -Real-time predictions with visual alerts
+- OpenCV integration for frame capture and display
+- Real-time predictions with visual alerts
 ## Input Scores
 -Upload .jpg, .jpeg, or .png image files
 -Use your system’s webcam (via Streamlit)